kchawla-pi/united-states-of-browsers/README.md

         localhost:5000

-Merging the database will generate an sqlite file in the \united_states_of_browsers directory/folder, 'all_merged.sqlite' .
+Merging the database will generate an sqlite file in the \united_states_of_browsers directory/folder.
 A url_hash_log.bin _might_ also be generated.
 It is a binary file containing the hashes of URLs that were written to 'merged_fx_db.sqlite'.

 To run tests (requires pytest), type: